informatics-isi-edu/echo_lab_assistant/docs/JarvisStates.md

 it is an error or IntentState if it is valid.

 ## IntentState
 Calls the correct method based on the users Intent.
-Can be either an Experiment Intent or a Get Intent Always returns ReturnState
+Can be either an Experiment Intent or a Get Intent.
+Always returns ReturnState

 ## ReturnState